Ser3nityy/UTA-VIRT-CYBER-PT-03-2022-U-LOL/README.md

 # Class Layout

 - The boot camp is made up of 24 modules. ([View Syllabus](https://bootcampspot.com/academicSyllabus))
 - Each module consists of three classes.
+Also, referred to as sessions or lessons.
 - Each module will have homework.
 - Homework is assigned during the third lesson of each module and is due the following week.
     - Homework may not be announced, but exists for every lesson and is available in the same relative location for each module.